kudobuilder/kudo/keps/0017-pipe-tasks.md

 ## Proposal

-This section describes how pipe tasks and files they produce are configured in the operator.
+This section describes how pipe tasks and files they produce are configured in the operator.This proposal is currently limited to pipe tasks which create files which are assigned to a key in a ConfigMap or a Secret.
 Here is a pipe task definition that produces a file that will be stored as a Secret:
 ```yaml
 tasks:
   - name: gencert